I Love New York season 2

 I Love New York 2 is the second season of the VH1 reality television series I Love New York.
 I Love New York 2 starred Tiffany "New York" Pollard who was on a quest to find her true love.
-Her relationship with season one's winner, Tango, ended shortly after the season concluded.
+Her relationship with season one's Victor, Tango, ended shortly after the season concluded.
 Unlike the first season, Mauricio Sanchez did not return as "Chamo", New York's assistant.
 Instead of "Chamo", New York had "Big Ant" (Anthony) as her assistant, and "Bodyguard".
 The show premiered on October 8, 2007, and featured twenty men competing to be the winner.

 The runner up of season two was Ezra "Buddha" Masters who was defeated by George "Tailor Made" Weisgerber III.
 As of August 2008, Pollard and Weisgerber are no longer together.